srinayak666/fixforge-engine/README.md

 # 🚀 FixForge Engine

-Backend engine for **FixForge**, responsible for processing logs, analyzing issues, and generating actionable insights or automated fixes.
+Backend engine for **FixForge**, responsible for analyzing inputs (logs/data), processing them, and producing actionable insights or fixes.

 ---

 ## 📌 Overview

-FixForge Engine is a scalable backend service designed to:
+FixForge Engine is a lightweight backend service designed to:

-- 🔍 Analyze system logs and detect issues
+- 🔍 Analyze logs or input data
-- ⚙️ Process data and generate insights
+- ⚙️ Process and detect issues
-- 🤖 Suggest or trigger automated fixes
+- 🤖 Generate insights or suggested fixes
-- 📡 Expose REST APIs for UI and integrations
+- 📡 Expose REST APIs for UI or external integrations

+> ⚠️ This service is designed to be **stateless** and does NOT require a database by default.

 ---